- Planning your Bachelor of Theology (PDF)

 Teaching days take place early in the semester to encourage participation and a sense of community that will enhance the experience of the video conferences and, where it forms part of the assessment, online discussion.
 If your course includes a teaching day, the venue and time for the teaching day will be listed in the Course Outline (see 'Course Documents' on Blackboard) as well as the Distance Learning page of our website.

-Please check your Course Outline for details of dates and venues of the teaching days, and advise the department administration staff as soon as possible as to which venue you plan to attend.
+Please check your Course Outline for details of dates and venues of the teaching days, and advise the administrator as soon as possible if you plan to attend a teaching day.

 Online learning comes with significant benefits for students: it provides another context for class learning, but at a time that suits each individual student; it encourages you to think and reflect as a group, thereby mimicking a tutorial environment; and it facilitates a greater breadth of engagement with the content of the paper.
 We strongly urge you to make the most of the opportunity by engaging in the online discussions early, not at the last minute; by doing all you can to maintain a genuine conversation, making more than one post; and by approaching the exercise with some enthusiasm.
 We will do the best we can to create effective online activities, but the success of these discussions ultimately depends on the active participation of the students.